July 27, 1935

 |Years active||1957- Present|

-Didymus Mutasa is a Zimbabwean politician and senior member of new political party Zimbabwe People First.
+Didymus Mutasa is a Zimbabwean politician and former senior member of new political party Zimbabwe People First.
+Mutasa was expelled by Joice Mujuru on the 8th of February 2017 for conspiring to dethrone her.
 He was previously the secretary of Administration for the nationalist ZANU-PF party as well as the Minister of Presidential Affairs before his demotion to an ordinary card-carrying member and eventually expulsion in February 2015